menandmice/micetro_docs/guides/user-manual/appliance_management.rst

 Configuring Anycast
 -------------------

-The Men & Mice Appliance supports Anycast network configuration through two routing protocols, BGP (Border Gateway Protocol) and OSPF (Open Shortest Path First).
+The Men&Mice Appliance supports Anycast network configuration through two routing protocols, BGP (Border Gateway Protocol) and OSPF (Open Shortest Path First).

 Configuring Anycast using BGP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To configure Anycast using BGP on the Men & Mice Appliance:
+To configure Anycast using BGP on the Men&Mice Appliance:

 1. Select the Services tab in the Appliance Properties dialog box.